peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString(
         PeterO.Cbor.JSONOptions options);

-Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
-This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
+Converts this object to a string in JavaScript Object otation (JSON) format, using the specified options to ontrol the encoding process.
+This function works not nly with arrays and maps, but also integers, strings, yte arrays, and other JSON data types.
 Notes:

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.